ConnorHowell/vwflash-docs/flashing/flashing-with-vwflash.md

 ## If something goes wrong!

 Don't panic.
-It is almost impossible to brick an ECU using this process.
-The only way to cause major problems is to flash a file for a car from the wrong country without a matching Power Class, due to a bug in the immobilizer.
-For most other issues you can imagine, for example, if power is interrupted, the system crashes, or the connection is broken, you can always safely repeat an operation until it works.
+It is almost impossible to brick an ECU using this process. <u>The only way to cause major problems is to flash a file for a car from the wrong country without a matching Power Class, due to a bug in the immobilizer.</u> For most other issues you can imagine, for example, if power is interrupted, the system crashes, or the connection is broken, you can always safely repeat an operation until it works.
 For example, if your Unlock process is interrupted, simply try again.

 The best thing to do if something goes wrong, you've tried repeating the failed operation, and you're desperate, is to have a stock `FL_XXXX_XXX.frf` file available for your car.
 Simply select Flash Stock (Re-Lock) and pick your stock FRF.
 Click Flash, and allow the process to complete.
 Your car will be re-locked but it will run again.